Didier-Lane/makefile-base/README.md

 ```

 > [!NOTE]
->Copy the `make/base/.gitignore` file to the root directory of the project or add the `.env` line to your existing `.gitignore` file in order to avoid the `.env` file to be staged by git by either
+>Copy the `make/base/.gitignore` file to the root directory of the project or add the `.env` line to your existing `.gitignore` file in order to avoid the `.env` file to be staged by git.

 >Copy the `make/base/.editorconfig` file to the root directory of your project or add the bellow content to your existing `.editorconfig` file